maragiogliov/maragiogliov/README.md

 Based in Berlin, Germany

 I have a background in Architectural Design and Urban Planning I also do Illustrations in my free time.
 I recently graduate and I'm looking for my first professional experience as Developer (internships).

-I normally go with MERN STACK ARCHITECTURE since was the one we learned (and still learning) but also willing to learn other types of languages.
+I normally go with MERN STACK ARCHITECTURE since was the one we learned (and still learning) but also willing to learn other types of languages and frameworks.

 I like to develop the first stage of the product using Agile Methodologies and after discovering the Key Players, HMW, and first frames of the application (and hundred other stuff), then I use Figma to prototype the UX/UI... prior to that, coding might be a mistake.